dvdmtw98/notes/My Vault/Information Security/Introductory Concepts/Cyber Defense Frameworks.md

 ### MITRE ATT&CK Framework

-A knowledge base mentioned by MITRE for listing and explaining specific adversary tactics, techniques and common knowledge or procedures
+A knowledge base mentioned by MITRE for listing and explaining adversary tactics, techniques and procedures

 The pre-ATT&CK tactics matrix aligns to the reconnaissance and weaponization phase of the kill chain